 - Finding the original templates used by applications that do not have an official configured “Master Template”.
-It’s all done automatically for you.
-Developers no longer need to manually search through all your applications to do this.
-This is already a massive time saver!
 Knowing which applications share the same internal structure and the degree to which that structure is shared, means you can design one, common roadmap for handling these applications.

 - Identifying design differences between template and database instances.
 Have your applications been modified from their original templates?
 You’ll want to know!
 These may require more programming resources to properly process them within your project.
 Once you know, your developers are where they’re needed, when they’re needed.

 - Separating applications based on IBM standard templates from those that are not.
-Many applications will be based on IBM standard templates.
+Many applications will be based on standard templates.
 There will already exist developer tools that automate their handing in any project.
 They tend to be easier and quicker to process.
-But first, you need find them!

 Don’t worry.
 It’s taken care of for you.
 It’s more quick wins without lifting a finger.